MalPurifier: Enhancing Android Malware Detection with Adversarial Purification against Evasion Attacks: Experiments and Evaluation

-Furthermore, 4 ensemble-based grey-box attacks are included in this section.
+Furthermore, 4 ensemble-based grey-box attacks are included.
 We combine PGD-$\ell_1$, PGD-$\ell_2$, and PGD-$\ell_\infty$ to perform MaxMA~\cite{li2023pad} attack and run it 5 times with the random starting point for the iMaxMA~\cite{li2023pad} attack.
-We iterate the SMA~\cite{li2023pad} attack 100 times with a step size of 0.5 for PGD-$\ell_2$ and 0.02 for PGD-$\ell_\infty$, and the AutoAttack~\cite{croce2020reliable} comprises APGD-CE and FAB with the $\ell_2$ norm.
+We iterate the StepwiseMA~\cite{li2023pad} attack 100 times with a step size of 0.5 for PGD-$\ell_2$ and 0.02 for PGD-$\ell_\infty$, and the AutoAttack~\cite{croce2020reliable} comprises APGD-CE and FAB with the $\ell_2$ norm.

-\textbf{Results.} Fig.~\ref{iteration} depicts the accuracy curves of these methods on Drebin (top panel) and Androzoo (bottom panel) datasets under 6 gradient-based grey-box attacks with the iteration from 0 to 100.
+\textbf{Results.} Fig.~\ref{iteration} depicts the accuracy curves of these methods on Drebin (left panel) and Androzoo (right panel) datasets under 6 gradient-based grey-box attacks with the iteration from 0 to 100.
 We first observe an important observation that none of these attacks can evade MalPurifier (accuracy $\leqslant$ 90.91\% on Drebin and $\leqslant$ 99.41\% on Androzoo), demonstrating the high robustness of the proposed approach.

-We further observe that there is a decreasing trend on the curves of DNN$^+$, KDE, and PAD-SMA against BCA, Grosse, and PGD-$\ell_1$ attacks until 20 iterations.
-This is because such attacks in an oblivious manner will stop manipulations when the adversarial example can evade the malware detector.
-Moreover, there exists a dip in some accuracy curves of DNN$^+$, KDE, and FD-VAE against rFGSM and PGD-$\ell_2$ attacks with the iteration ranging from 0 to 100.
-This is because such attacks create small perturbations that can successfully escape on a specific iteration, and as the number of iterations increases, they will be recognized due to the larger perturbations.

-An interesting observation is that KDE can mitigate PGD-$\ell_\infty$ on both datasets whereas fails to defeat the other attacks.
-The underlying reason for this observation may be that KDE relies on the close distance between activations to reject large manipulations that are used by the PGD-$\ell_\infty$ attack, while the basic DNN model is very sensitive to small perturbations, leading to the failure against the other attacks.
-Another interesting observation is that the robust accuracies of FD-VAE against all these gradient-based attacks are very different on the two datasets.
+There is a decreasing trend on the curves of DNN$^+$, KDE, and PAD-SMA against BCA, Grosse, and PGD-$\ell_1$ attacks until 20 iterations.
+This is because such attacks in an oblivious manner will stop manipulations when the adversarial example can evade detection.
+Moreover, there exists a dip in accuracies of DNN$^+$, KDE, and FD-VAE against rFGSM and PGD-$\ell_2$ attacks.
+An interesting observation is that KDE can effectively mitigate PGD-$\ell_\infty$ attack whereas fails to defeat other attacks.
+The reason may be that KDE relies on the close distance between activations to reject large manipulations that are used by the PGD-$\ell_\infty$ attack, while the basic DNN model is sensitive to small perturbations, leading to the failure against other attacks.
+Another observation is that the robust accuracies of FD-VAE against all these gradient-based attacks are very different on the two datasets.
 The reason may be that the threshold of reconstruction error in FD-VAE relies on the distribution of training datasets, which may be significantly different from each other.